Do Go On - 236 - The Forrest Fenn Treasure Hunt

 I only see big things.

-Big marina.
+Big Marino.

 No, but real big balls at the back.

-Made a concrete.
+Made of concrete.

 Concrete balls.

-Can we get a shot of that Scrot?
+Can we get a shot of that scrot?

-It's what I normally say to my friends.
+I thought I normally say to my friends.

-Can we get a Scroot shot?
+Can we get a scratch shot?

-Anyone visiting Australia do get to Galban and get your photo with the big sheep balls.
+and get your photo with the big sheep balls.

 You know how you love it when people call a photo a toe?

-You could call that a Scroot toe.
+You could call that a scrote toe.

+Scroat toe.
 Oh, very good.

-where I was wearing a beanie and had glasses on.
+I was wearing a beanie and had glasses on.

-Waldo did not have a big beard, but anyway,
+Waldo did not have a big beard.

-she goes, can I get a toe?
+But anyway, she goes, can I get a toe?

 Hey, Waldo, can I get a toe?

-Hey, everybody, look, it's Waldo, can I get a toe?
+Hey, everybody, look, it's Waldo.

 She was with like half a dozen mates.